mikecarti/obsidian/Mean Target Encoding (MTE).md

-Idea: change categorical feature on mean value for this categorical feature on other numerical feature
+Idea: change categorical feature on mean value for this categorical feature on other numerical feature.
+Feature engineering for classification.

 $$
 \begin{align}